vntr-admin/combiner/README.txt

             where 2 <= x <= 40.
             Note: smaller values improve quality but take longer.
             E.g. 0.1 takes ~2x as long as 0.2.
-        -initTfriend t
-            same as initialT, but for the befriending step.
-            Default is 1.1.
-Sane values are 1.1-2.
-        -deltaTfriend dT
-            same as deltaT, but for the befriending step.
-            Default is 0.025.
-Sane values are (befriendInitialT-1)/x, where 2 <= x <= 8.
         -nbhd k
             size of neighborhood to search for a better partitioning.
             (Integer) k >= 1.
 Default is 15.
 Sane values are 3-21.
+        -restarts
+            number of restarts allowed for the repartitioning algorithm.
+            Default is 10.
+Sane values are 1-15.

 Hermes:
     Description: Migrates vertices independently and allows imbalanced